The exact link between tornadoes and climate change is hard to draw. Here's why

 NOAA compares supercells to cancer cells in a living organism, because "the rotation of their updraft enables them to overcome the self-limiting mechanisms that bring demise to regular storms," lasting for "an appreciable length of time" and causing damage all the while.

-Storm chasers and meteorologists have described Friday's event as a "wedge tornado," a slang term meaning its funnel is as least as wide on the ground as it is tall.
+Storm chasers and meteorologists have described Friday's event as a "wedge tornado," a slang term meaning its funnel is at least as wide on the ground as it is tall.

 Its maximum path width was 3/4 mile, the NWS says, which might help explain the extent of the damage.